coreruleset/documentation/content/development/regexp_assemble.md

 The special token `@` will be replaced with the expression `(?:\s|<|>).*` in `unix` mode and `(?:[\s,;]|\.|/|<|>).*` in `windows` mode.
 This can be used in the context of a shell to reduce the number of of false positives for a word by requiring a subsequent token to be present.
 For example: `diff@`.

+The special token `~` acts like `@` but does not allow any white space tokens to _immediately_ follow the preceding word.
+This is useful for adding common english words to word lists.
+There are multiple executables names for "python", such as `python3` or `python3.8`.
+These could not be added with `python@`, as `python ` would be a valid match and create many false positives.

 ## Assemble Preprocessor

 Processor name: `assemble`